 Electroforming or Plating with Gold, Silver or Other Metals

-We get two questions more frequently than any others about electroforming; this post is an attempt to answer both of these questions and to offer some new information about plating with various metals using the E3 Duo Controller.
+We get two questions more frequently than any others about electroforming and plating.
+This post is to answer both of these questions and to offer some new information about plating with various metals using the E3 Duo Controller.

-Will the E3 Eform Controller plate other metals such as gold and silver?
+Will the E3 Duo Eform Controller plate other metals such as gold and silver?

 The answer is yes.
 Simply use the controller in place of a rectifier and set it to a low current level while plating.
 Most plating solutions only take a few minutes.
 Each metal calls for different steps, solutions, anodes, equipment and safety concerns.
 Plating takes quite a bit of training and knowledge so be sure to research the steps of the particular metal and solution you want to use before committing to plating.

 To give a brief overview of plating, plating is the process of applying a thin layer of metal over metal.
 To prepare a piece for plating the piece must be cleaned with an electro-cleaning solution and then dipped in acid prior to plating.
 The piece must also be rinsed between solutions to avoid contamination.
 The piece then goes through a series of steps involving heating and agitating the solution (if called for) as the metals are plated.
 If I were to get serious about plating different metals I would invest in a plating station unit like this one below because it provides heat and agitation to certain beakers where needed:

 Certain metals cannot be plated over one another without a barrier layer of metal between.
 For example a layer of nickel should be plated between copper and gold to keep the gold from migrating with the silver.
 RioGrande.com has great charts on their website which can be found with each plating solution to show you the steps in order for plating.
 Here is an example of the information offered with the 24K gold cyanide solution: